Computing classical modular forms

 Perhaps the earliest method to compute modular forms used the \emph{trace formula}.
-The trace formula is an explicit formula for the trace of a Hecke operator acting on a space of modular forms; it was pioneered by Selberg \cite{Selberg} and later developed by Eichler \cite{Eichler}, Hijikata \cite{Hijikata}, and Cohen--Oesterl\'e \cite{CohenOesterle}.
-A comprehensive treatment with references is the book of Knightly--Li \cite{KnightlyLi}, and a tidy presentation is given by Schoof--van der Vlugt \cite[Theorem 2.2]{SV91}; proofs of the trace formula with different developments continue, see e.g.\ Popa \cite{Popa}.
+The trace formula is an explicit formula for the trace of a Hecke operator acting on a space of modular forms, and it was pioneered by Selberg \cite{Selberg} and later developed by Eichler \cite{Eichler}, Hijikata \cite{Hijikata}, and Cohen--Oesterl\'e \cite{CohenOesterle}.
+A comprehensive treatment with references is the book of Knightly--Li \cite{KnightlyLi}, and a tidy presentation is given by Schoof--van der Vlugt \cite[Theorem 2.2]{SV91}.
+Proofs of the trace formula from different vantage points continue to be developed, see e.g.\ Popa \cite{Popa}.
 This method has been implemented in \pari{} \cite{Pari} by Belabas--Cohen \cite{BelabasCohen} and in a standalone implementation by Bober, described in \secref{sec:bober}.

 We again assume $k \geq 2$.
-An explicit version of the trace formula for $\Tr(T_n\,|\,S_k(\Gamma_0(N),\chi)) \in \Q(\chi)$ is too complicated to give here; aside from easily computed terms, it can be naively understood as a weighted sum of (Hurwitz) class numbers of imaginary quadratic fields.
+An explicit version of the trace formula for $\Tr(T_n\,|\,S_k(\Gamma_0(N),\chi)) \in \Q(\chi)$ is too complicated to give here.
+Aside from easily computed terms, it can be naively understood as a weighted sum of (Hurwitz) class numbers of imaginary quadratic fields: for a precise statement, see e.g.\ Belabas--Cohen \cite[Theorem 4]{BelabasCohen}.
 We obtain $\Tr(T_n\,|\,\Sknew{k}(N,\chi))$ from a nontrivial application of the M\"obius inversion formula, proven in Corollary \ref{cor:tnonnew} below.

 Let $d \colonequals \dim_{\Q(\chi)} \Sknew{k}(N, \chi) = O(kN)$.
-The computation of $\trnew{n}$ requires computing class numbers of imaginary quadratic fields with absolute discriminant up to $O(n)$; one can compute all of these at once in time complexity $\softO(n^{3/2})$.
-For the purposes of a large-scale computation, these class numbers are cached and may be assumed to be precomputed (their cost amortized over many computations, thereby negligible)!
+The computation of $\trnew{n}$ requires computing class numbers of imaginary quadratic fields with absolute discriminant up to $O(n)$, and one can compute all of these at once in time complexity $\softO(n^{3/2})$.
+For the purposes of a large-scale computation, these class numbers are cached and may be assumed to be precomputed (their cost amortized over many computations, thereby negligible).
 Under this assumption, and given factorizations of $n$ and $N$, to compute $\trnew{n}$ we sum $O(\sqrt{n})$ terms giving a complexity of $O(\sqrt{n}N^\epsilon)$ field operations for any $\epsilon>0$; computing all traces up to $n>d$ then takes $\softO(n^{3/2})$ field operations.

 In this manner, we compute the relative trace form on the new cuspidal subspace

 and from this we quickly compute the full trace form \eqref{eqn:fulltraceform} in $\Sknew{k}(\Gamma_1(N);\Z)$.
 In particular, using the trace formula method we can compute either trace form to precision $O(q^r)$ using $\softO(r^{3/2}N^\epsilon)$ field operations, which for $r>d$ becomes $\softO(r^{3/2})$ as in the previous paragraph.